abidlabs/abidlabs.github.io/_posts/2017-10-18-Fragile-Research.md

 ---

-{% include image.html name="vase.jpg" caption="Many of us, conscious or subconsciously, treat our research as fragile, when in reality, we should be stress-testing it.
+{% include image.html name="vase.jpg" caption="Many of us, consciously or subconsciously, treat our research as fragile, when in reality, we should be stress-testing it.
 Here, I share 3 ways to make the methods we develop more robust." width="64%"%}

 {: .text-justify}